It's official, the big box retailer Joann Fabrics will be closing!

 At that point there was still a question of whether the chain would completely close or would find a buyer willing to keep the winnowed down group of remaining stores open as a viable business.
 As Jen in the video above reports, what has happened instead is that an LLC formed by a liquidation company and the suppliers still owed money by Joann's have purchased the rights to the company.
 This means it's curtains for the chain!

-I know many quilters did not support shopping at Joann's but for many just starting out and wanting to try quilting it was an inexpensive way to enter this craft space.
+I know many quilters did not support shopping at Joann's for quilt fabric but for many just starting out and wanting to try quilting it was an inexpensive way to enter this craft space.
 For myself and many other quilters it was a great source for "project filler" to balance out higher priced quilt shop purchases as well as a great source for quilting notions and other supplies like batting and storage containers at discounted prices.
 Always loved using a good Joann's coupon!
 I also saw a lot of videos where crafters who knit and crochet discussed how they relied on the large variety of yarns that Joann carried.

 What many people may not realize is that Joann's was also a product source for many small businesses that rely on it to get materials for their handmade products.